sonyarouje/RF24Node/README.md

 5. Issue 'npm install'
 6. The new nodejs addon will created under /RF24Node/build/Release/rf24Node.node

+>Note: This module created using Nodejs version 4.2.1 and node-gyp version 3.5.0.
+Not tested with any other version.

 ##APIs
 begin: Accepts two parameters.
 Channel and Id of the device, say channel as '90' and Id as '00'--